Noft1337/PXC-Restore-To-A-Different-Namespace/README.md

 Performing a full backup of the first cluster `pxc-db-prod` and then restoring it into the second cluster `pxc-db-stage`.

-I have included the [`create-k3d.sh`](create-k3d.sh) script that basically sets up a `k3d` cluster from scratch and installs all the needed prerequisites for the **Percona-Xtradb-Cluster** to run succesfully according to my needs & standards

 ## Goals
 1. Fully functional MySQL database (pxc)
 2. Fully functional backups using xtradb-backup